 Welcome to the University of Denver Interdisciplinary Research Incubator for the Study of (In)Equality (IRISE).

-IRISE is the result of a successful "incubator" proposal in response to the pilot phase of the Provost's Renew DU process in 2013.
-Upon receiving a call for proposals from the Renew DU Committee, faculty and staff were assembled into teams or incubators to develop pilot programs to "transform the university."
-The Inclusive Excellence Incubator began reviewing proposals aimed at improving diversity and inclusivity on campus with an eye towards increasing the retention and recruitment of students and faculty from diverse backgrounds.
-The result was IRISE, the Interdisciplinary Research Institute for the Study of (In)Equality, whose primary purpose is to provide opportunities and support for faculty and students to engage in the development of cutting edge interdisciplinary research on issues of inequality, social justice, and inclusivity with a central focus on topics related to race, ethnicity, class, gender, sexual orientation, disability, veteran status and religion.
+The Interdisciplinary Research Incubator for the Study of (In)Equality or IRISE is designed to provide opportunities and support for faculty and students to engage in the development of cutting edge interdisciplinary research on issues of inequality, social justice, and inclusivity with a central focus on topics related to race, ethnicity, class, gender, sexual orientation, disability, veteran status and religion.

-By enabling and intensifying DU's ability to develop new ideas, raise novel questions and generate meaningful answers on the vexing questions of inequality, IRISE will work to establish a needed intellectual structure for students and faculty that will (1) facilitate the interdisciplinary teaching and learning, collaboration, research, scholarship, and creative works that seek to promote equality in historically underrepresented communities, and (2) develop, support, and implement academic programs and activities that seek to promote the advancement of historically underrepresented populations in the Academy.
+By enabling and intensifying the University of Denver’s ability to develop new idea s, raise novel questions and generate meaningful answers on the vexing questions of inequality, IRISE will work to establish a needed intellectual structure for students and faculty that will (1) facilitate the interdisciplinary teaching and learning, collaboration, research, scholarship, and creative works that seek to promote equality in historically underrepresented communities, and (2) develop, support, and implement academic programs and activities that seek to promote the advancement of historically underrepresented populations in the Academy.

 These opportunities are just the beginning as IRISE works to prioritize inequality as a core research area across various disciplines.
-As we begin this journey, I encourage you to examine all of the exciting research on inequality that DU faculty and graduate students are accomplishing and we collectively look forward to working with all of you to help us achieve our goals.
+All of us affiliated with IRISE encourage you to examine all of the exciting research on inequality that DU faculty and students are accomplishing and we collectively look forward to working with all of you to help us achieve our goals.

 Tom I. Romero, II J.D., Ph.D.